Lloyd Mullaney: Storylines

 Lloyd gets a month's trial as a taxi driver at StreetCars and later buys Dev Alahan's (Jimmi Harkishin) share of the business and moves into the flat upstairs.
 He then forms an attraction to Kelly Crabtree (Tupele Dorgu) and they begin dating.
 Lloyd rescues Steve McDonald (Simon Gregson) and new employee Ronnie Clayton fend off Ronnie's ex-husband, Jimmy when he comes after them with a shotgun.
 When Kelly suspects Lloyd of cheating on her, she spikes his beer with laxatives, which have him hospitalised.
 Lloyd later explains that he owes his ex-girlfriend Tina £10,000 she loaned him in order to buy into StreetCars.
 They move into together but Kelly's friend, Becky Granger proves to be a problem when they let her stay.
 Becky's behaviour threatens to drive Lloyd and Kelly apart by playing games and even going as far to frame Kelly, but in the end Lloyd evicts Becky.
 In spite of this, Kelly refuses to accept Lloyd's apology.
-After Steve confesses to sleeping with Kelly on the night Ronnie ran over a pedestrian, Lloyd is angry with the pair of them and this rift almost dissolves Steeetcars.
+After Steve confesses to sleeping with Kelly on the night Ronnie ran over a pedestrian, Lloyd is angry with the pair of them and this rift almost dissolves Streetcars.

 However, after some time off, Lloyd returns and forgives Steve, but not Kelly.
 They resume their friendship and move on from the past.
 Following his relationship with Kelly, Lloyd takes an interest in Jodie Morton (Samantha Seager).
 However, Jodie is under constant pressure to help run the family business and look after her younger siblings Kayleigh (Jessica Barden) and Finlay.
 She later moves to London, ending any possibility of a relationship.

 When Jodie's father, Jerry (Michael Starke) has a heart attack, Lloyd helps him and his family while he is in hospital.
 When Jerry's ex-wife Teresa Bryant (Karen Henthorn) arrives on the street on hearing about Jerry's plight, it is revealed that she and Lloyd had once had a fling.
 Teresa takes advantage of this—as well as Finlay's fondness of Lloyd—to con Lloyd into believing he is Finlay's biological father.
 Lloyd believes her and trying to do the decent thing, offers money to help look after him that she pocketed herself.
 Teresa's con is eventually revealed when WPC Mel (Emma Edmondson), Finlay's older half-sister gets suspicious and it is revealed that Finlay is not Lloyd's son.